-Among its lochs, moors and mountains you’ll find the area’s two main bases – historic Glencoe and outdoorsy Fort William.
-Whether you’re into hiking or history, extreme sports or cosy pubs, the Highlands has something for you.
+Among its lochs, moors and mountains are the area’s two main bases – the small historic village of Glencoe and the larger adventure-loving town of Fort William.
+Whether you’re into hiking or history, extreme sports or cosy pubs, the Scottish Highlands has something for you.
 So here are 13 of the best things to do in Fort William and Glencoe.

-13 things to do in Fort William and Glencoe
+Things to do in Fort William and Glencoe

-1. Take a hike
+1. Take a hike in Glencoe

-From short strolls to multi-day adventures, there’s a walk for everyone around Glencoe.
-The 1.5-mile An Torr walk is an easy, well-marked trail that leads up to Signal Rock, where the signal was allegedly sounded to start the Glencoe Massacre.
-The walk only takes around an hour, and keep your eye out for deer and other local wildlife along the way.
+From short strolls to multi-day adventures, Highland walks are one of the top things to do in Glencoe.
+The 1.5-mile An Torr walk is an easy, well-marked trail to Signal Rock, where the signal was allegedly sounded to start the Glencoe Massacre.
+The walk takes around an hour, and keep your eye out for deer and other local wildlife along the way.

 2. Learn about Glencoe’s history

-There’s a dark side to Glencoe in among all that gorgeous scenery, and you can find out more about one of the most famous events in its history at the recently refurbished Glencoe Visitor Centre.
-Early in the morning of 13 February 1692, 38 men, women and children from the MacDonald clan were murdered by government soldiers who they’d welcomed into their houses.
+There’s a dark side to Glencoe in among its gorgeous scenery, and you can find out more about one of the most famous events in its history at the Glencoe Visitor Centre.
+Early in the morning of 13 February 1692, 30 men, women and children from the MacDonald clan were murdered by government soldiers they’d welcomed into their houses.

-The Visitor Centre tells the story of the massacre as well as the mountaineering history of the area (the photos of early climbers and skiers in their original kit are quite an eye-opener!).
+The Visitor Centre tells the story of the massacre as well as the mountaineering history of the area (the photos of early climbers and skiers in their original kit are an eye-opener!).
 There’s also a monument to the lost members of the MacDonald clan in Glencoe Village.

 3. Drive the Glen Etive road

 I loved this drive so much I wrote a whole post about it, and a road trip along the Glen Etive road is definitely one of my highlights of the Highlands.
 This scenic drive is small but perfectly formed, with just 12 miles of single-track road leading to a dead end on the banks of Loch Etive, a huge saltwater loch which connects to the sea north of Oban.

-The road starts with the famous peaks of Buachaille Etive Mor and Buachaille Etive Beag and follows the River Etive through wild moorland and forests, past lochs and traditional white stone cottages to reach Loch Etive.
+The road starts among the famous peaks of Buachaille Etive Mor and Buachaille Etive Beag and follows the River Etive through wild moorland and forests, past lochs and traditional white stone cottages until you reach the banks of Loch Etive.

 Get there: The turn off for the Glen Etive road is about 11 miles south of Glencoe on the A82 – look out for it on the right just before you reach the Glencoe Mountain Resort.